daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

   2. Visit DAO's `Home` page and choose `Scheme Registrar`
   3. Click `New Proposal`, this will open a popup
   4. Select `Add Scheme` on the popup sidebar (on left)
-  5. Give appropriate title, description, url
+  5. Give appropriate title, description, url which describes the proposal
-  6. Put the address of Generic Scheme contract deployed
+  6. Put the address of Generic Scheme contract

-      **Note**: If DAO does not have a `Generic Scheme` registered to it you can use the already deployed instance of GenericScheme find the address for correct network [here](https://github.com/daostack/migration/blob/master/migration.json), else you will have to deploy new instance of Generic Scheme.
+      **NOTE**: Based on above step this would be either address of UGenericScheme (if registering generic scheme for first time or editing params for existing one) or address of GenericScheme instance deployed in previous step (if registering multiple generic scheme to the DAO)

   7. Enter the `paramHash` you got [here](#set-generic-scheme-to-interact-with-your-contract)
   8. In permissions section choose `Call genericCall on behalf of`